How To Think Of Things To Say When Making Conversation

 The ideas below will help you have an easier time thinking of things to say in conversations down the road.

-This is a pretty classic observation.
+This is a classic recommendation.
 The more random information and experiences you have floating around in your head, the easier it is to chat with people.
-If you have enough stuff stored away in your brain then pretty much anything someone says will remind you of something you could contribute.
-It's sometimes eerie how you can be reading about some seemingly obscure new topic earlier in the day, and then it will come up in discussion that very evening.
-So read a variety of books, watch a mix of different TV shows, and try lots of new things.
+If you have enough stuff stored away in your brain then pretty much anything someone says will trigger something you could contribute.
+It's sometimes eerie how you can learn about some seemingly obscure new topic earlier in the day, and then it will come up in discussion that very evening.
+So try new things, read a variety of books and websites, watch a mix of different TV shows, movies, and online videos, listen to podcasts, and so on.

 Just get more comfortable and experienced with talking to people in general